Zoewhat/Zoewhat.github.io/_pages/about.md

 [This Website](https://zoewhat.github.io/) is still under construction.
 I will revise the writing and try to be more professional with words when I'm ready content-wise.

-In `the previous update`, I created this webpage and modified the tags on the hoome page.
-In `the next update`, I will post the first project, where I create a cyberpunk ink painting with structures in NYC.
+In `the previous update`, I created this webpage and modified the tags on the home page.
+In `the next update`, I will post the first project, a cyberpunk ink painting with structures in NYC.